 Immediately after the player on set has announced the kind of game to be played, players with more than a certain number of doubles can declare them if they wish to, and receive payment from each of the other players.
 The doubles are placed face up on the table in front of the owner and they remain there until played to the layout.
 The number of doubles which can be declared and the payment for them depends on the number of players as follows:

 |Payment for:||3 players

 After the first domino has been set and the game announced, the play continues in clockwise rotation beginning with the player to the left of the player on set.

-If a player has no tile that can legally played, he must draw tiles from the boneyard until he is able to play, or until only two tiles remain.
+Each player must end their turn by playing one tile to the layout if possible.
 If a player has no legal play and there are only two tiles left in the boneyard, that player must pass and the turn passes to the next player in rotation.

 Payment for doubles

 A player who plays a double next to the tile just played by his immediate predecessor receives from his predecessor a number of points equal to the number of spots on one end of this double (7 points for the double blank).
 The player has to ask for these points in order to receive them.

 Please note that (as explained further in note ):

 - There is also no payment for playing a double if the predecessor has just played his last tile.